stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 Create an electronic document for composing critical notes.
 Take *detailed* notes on each reading.
 Since you will write essays about these texts, these notes will be of significant help to you later.
 Your aims here should be to **1)** reduce the entire argument to its bare essentials using paraphrase, summary, and selective quotation---carefully documenting page numbers during this activity; **2)** interrogate the text by asking questions, raising objections, and making observations; **3)** connect and compare the reading to others we have read; **4)** define any unfamiliar terms and link the text to any outside research you perform.
 At the end of this rigorous process you should have a simplified version of the essay as well as a number of critical observations, questions, and ideas that emerged in the process of reading.

 {{< hint note >}}
-<i class="fas fa-info-circle"></i> For more detailed information on the creation and purpose of these notes, read the chapter on ["Critical Notes"](/resources/open-handbook/chapter-1/) in the *Open Handbook*,
+<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> For more detailed information on the creation and purpose of these notes, read the chapter on ["Critical Notes"](/resources/open-handbook/chapter-1/) in the *Open Handbook*.
 {{< /hint >}}

 ---

 ### III.
 Contribute to Hive

-Hive is an open-source repository containing notes, ideas, and questions about our course readings and class discussions.
+<i class="fab fa-forumbee"></i> [Hive](/resources/hive) is an open-source repository containing notes, ideas, and questions about our course readings and class discussions.
 We will build this resource together as a class---sharing the work of interpreting, analyzing, and questioning the complex course readings we encounter.

-We will use shared <i class="fab fa-google-drive"></i> [Google docs](https://google.dartmouth.edu/) to create the Hive resource.
-Each reading in this syllabus has an attached Google doc located in a link beneath it.
-There is a Hive document dedicated to your course section, so please make sure to make your contribution to the proper one.
-You may distinguish the documents by examining the notations, as in the example below:

-- <i class="fab fa-forumbee"></i> <sup>6</sup> : Hive page for section 6 @ [C hour](https://www.dartmouth.edu/reg/docs/class_schedule.pdf)
-- <i class="fab fa-forumbee"></i> <sup>7</sup> : Hive page for section 7 @ [D hour](https://www.dartmouth.edu/reg/docs/class_schedule.pdf)

-{{< hint note >}}
-<i class="fas fa-info-circle"></i> You must use your Dartmouth login credentials to access the drive, not your personal Gmail account.
-Please authenticate using this G-Suite link: https://google.dartmouth.edu/
-{{< /hint >}}

 Our objective for Hive is to explore meaning, discover argumentative structures, evaluate supporting evidence, ask probing questions, connect to other readings, link to relevant resources, and think critically about the implications of a text.
 The “[hive mind](https://www.merriam-webster.com/dictionary/hive%20mind)” is capable of discovering and creating far more than any one individual.
 With luck, Hive will become a central resource in our class discussions and an indispensable aid to you as you craft your essays.